earthjs/earthjs/README.md

 .register(earthjs.plugins.graticuleSimple())
 .create();
 ```
-**convention**
+**Convention**

 For SVG create function:
-* when removing element, it should be removing same element that created from same plugin.
+* removing element should be removing same element that created from same plugin.
 * attributes often get updated (ex:"d"), it should be placed in refresh function.
 * at the end of create function, it should call refresh function.